p1ng-request/docs/templates/Python/Python_Create_dict_from_lists.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-Here below you will find how to create a dictionary from two lists in Python.
+**Description:** This notebook provides instructions on how to create a dictionary from two lists in Python.

 ## Input